octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   } with (operations, store)
 ```

 The winning ticket is now chosen.
 The next step is to find its owner from the `sold_tickets big_map`.
 Since a key might not exist in a big map, fetching the value always return an option.
-This option is handled with a pattern matching as below:
+This option is handled with pattern matching as show below:

 ```js
 function close_raffle (const param : unit; const store : storage) : returnType is